knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

     metadata:
       annotations:
         eventing.knative.dev/broker.class: RabbitMQBroker
-      name: <cluster-name>
+      name: <broker-name>
     spec:
       config:
         apiVersion: rabbitmq.com/v1beta1
-        kind: RabbitmqCluster
+        kind: RabbitmqBrokerConfig
-        name: <cluster-name>
+        name: <rabbitmq-broker-config-name>
     ```
-    Where `<cluster-name>` is the name you gave your RabbitMQ cluster in the step above.
+    Where `<rabbitmq-broker-config-name>` is the name you gave your RabbitMQ Broker config in the step above.

 1. Apply the YAML file by running the command: